-- i.
-Initially dry overnight at $52 \pm 3^{\circ}$ C ($125 \pm 5^{\circ}$ F). - ii.
+- 1. Dry the specimen to constant mass, if required. - a.
+Oven method - i.
+Initially dry overnight at $52 \pm 3^{\circ}$ C ($126 \pm 5^{\circ}$ F). - ii.
 Determine and record the mass of the specimen.
 Designate this mass as M_p. - iii.
 Return the specimen to the oven for at least 2 hours. - iv.
 Determine and record the mass of the specimen.
-Designate this mass as Mn. - v.
-Determine percent change by subtracting the new mass determination, M_n, from the previous mass determination, M_p, divide by the previous mass determination M_p, and multiply by 100. - vi.
+Designate this mass as M_n. - v.
+Determine percent change by subtracting the new mass determination, M_n , from the previous mass determination, M_p , dividing by the previous mass determination M_p , and multiplying by 100. - vi.
 Continue drying until there is no more than 0.05 percent change in specimen mass after 2-hour drying intervals (constant mass). - vii.
-Constant mass has been achieved; sample is defined as dry. - Note 1: To expedite the procedure, steps 1 and 2 may be performed last.
-To further expedite the process, see Method C. - b.
+Constant mass has been achieved; specimen is defined as dry.

+Note 1: To expedite the procedure, steps 1 and 2 may be performed last.
+To further expedite the process, see Method C.

+- b.
 Vacuum dry method according to the FOP for AASHTO R 79. - 2.
-Cool the specimen in air to 25 ±5°C (77 ±9°F), and determine and record the dry mass to the nearest 0.1 g.
+Cool the specimen in air to $25 \pm 5^{\circ}$ C (77 $\pm 9^{\circ}$ F), and determine and record the dry mass to the nearest 0.1 g.
 Designate this mass as A. - 3.
-Fill the water bath to overflow level with water at $25 \pm 1^{\circ}$ C (77 $\pm 2^{\circ}$ F) and allow the water to stabilize. - 4.
+Fill the water bath to overflow level with water at $25 \pm 1^{\circ}$ C ($77 \pm 2^{\circ}$ F) and allow the water to stabilize. - 4.
 Zero or tare the balance with the immersion apparatus attached, ensuring that the device is not touching the sides or the bottom of the water bath. - 5.
 Immerse the specimen shaking to remove the air bubbles.
 Place the specimen on its side in the suspension apparatus.
 Leave it immersed for 4 ± 1 minutes. - 6.
 Determine and record the submerged weight to the nearest 0.1 g.
 Designate this submerged weight as C. - 7.
-Remove the sample from the water and quickly surface dry with a damp cloth towel within 5 seconds. - 8.
+Remove the specimen from the water and quickly surface dry with a damp cloth towel within 5 sec. - 8.
 Zero or tare the balance. - 9.
 Immediately determine and record the mass of the saturated surface-dry (SSD) specimen to nearest 0.1 g.
 Designate this mass as B. Any water that seeps from the specimen during the mass determination is considered part of the saturated specimen.
 Do not to exceed 15 seconds performing Steps 7 through 9.